karuppiah7890/cheatsheets/macos.md

 Use `Option + Right arrow` for navigating word by word to the right Use `Option + Left arrow` for navigating word by word to the left

+7. I try to update my Mac OS version using `Software Update` and click `Update Now`.
+It does restart, but it never updates or gives any error!
+Why is that?

+I have noticed this to happen some two times now.
+I suspected the disk storage space to be the issue - the OS not having enough free disk space in the system to do it's upgrade automatically or even when you trigger manually.
+I fixed this by checking my disk usage using `Disk Utility` and `Storage Management`.
+Decrease it as much as possible to create more free disk space.
+The last time I tried to upgrade, I made sure I had at least 15 - 16 GB free disk space - that did the trick!